- Download our Moving to Argentina Guide (PDF)

 Language barrier in Argentina

 One of the biggest struggles for expats moving to Argentina is not being able to speak the native language.
-English is not widely spoken outside the big cities, and, to complicate matters further, Argentines are known for having a very specific dialect.
-This is markedly different to the kind of Spanish spoken in Europe.
+English is widely spoken in Buenos Aires and other large cities, but becomes much less common outside urban centres.
+To complicate matters further, Argentines are known for having a very specific dialect that differs markedly from European Spanish.

-This language barrier can make things such as banking and renting an apartment extremely difficult.
-It would therefore be quite helpful for new arrivals to learn some Spanish.
+This language barrier can make things like banking and renting an apartment difficult for newcomers.
 Even having a basic grasp of the language will help with simple tasks like ordering at a restaurant or getting directions.
+Buenos Aires has a strong network of Spanish-language schools catering to expats and international students.

 Shopping and food in Argentina

-Buying food in Argentina differs from what a lot of expats may be accustomed to.
-Instead of going to larger supermarkets which sell everything under one roof, Argentines prefer shopping at more specialist stores – which often lowers the price of groceries significantly.
-This means instead of running into one store to get the weekly shopping, Argentines would go to the bakery for bread, the butcher for meat, and the grocer for fresh vegetables and fruit.
+Buying food in Argentina differs from what a lot of expats may be accustomed to, and it has become more complex due to economic volatility.
+There are major supermarket chains like Carrefour and DIA, but many Argentines still prefer shopping at specialist shops − the bakery for bread, the butcher for meat, and the grocer for fresh vegetables and fruit.

-Mate is a traditional South American tea.
-It is a popular drink in Argentina, and it is often shared among friends and family in a social setting.
-It is customary to drink mate from a shared gourd using a metal straw called a bombilla.
+Mate is a traditional South American tea that is popular in Argentina.
+It is often shared among friends and family in social settings, customarily drunk from a shared gourd using a metal straw called a bombilla.

 Dos and don’ts in Argentina